trow-land/Computer-Vision-Projects/README.md

 ## Introduction

 Hello!
 I'm Tom, an aspiring computer vision engineer with a passion for Computer Vision, Machine Learning, Agri-Tech and Environmental Sustainability.
-Throughout my journey, I've worked on various computer vision projects that aim to tackle real-world problems in agriculture and waste management.
+While learning I have worked on various computer vision projects that that I think are interesting problems and as a result they are generally focused on agriculture or litter detection.
 In this repository, you'll find a compilation of those projects, along with their code, descriptions, and results.

-## Projects Overview
+Most of my work is encapsulated within Google Colab-style Jupyter notebooks, which I've found to be an effective learning tool.
+However, I'm currently in the process of branching some of these projects into their own repositories and preparing to containerise them using Docker.

 Below is a brief overview of some of the key projects included in this repository: